 Feeding for the Dragon Li is very important, but then, cat parents should try not to overdo it in order to prevent overweight.
 Feeding time may come twice a day, or as you deem necessary, besides, if your pet happens to be a high activity cat, then it might need to consume more.
 If you are feeding your feline friend with already made cat formula, ensure that it is rich in animal protein, which is necessary for the feline’s general health.
 However, the Dragon Li may well take care of its own nutritional needs as the kitty is renowned as a skilled hunter, constantly on the prowl, going after mice and rats which it consumes as whole prey.

 Bath for the Dragon Li is not usually necessary since it is a short-haired feline.
 Cleanliness in the feline population will enhance their chances of maintaining a healthy life, especially with oral hygiene, which, if not properly taken care of, is likely to result in periodontal disease.
 Thus recommendations are that cat parents maintain dental hygiene on a daily basis.
 However, those pet adopters who happen to be too busy for daily care can still brush their fury companion’s teeth once a week, which is better than not doing it at all.
+Take a look at our reviews of cat toothbrushes and cat toothpaste.

 Hygiene for the Dragon Li does not end with the body and the teeth; you should also keep your kitty’s paws clean.
 Conduct weekly checks on the nails of both the fore and hind limb, and when they are grown, trim them down with a cat nail clipper.

 You should also scrutinize the cat’s ear from time to time.
 Whenever they are dirty, clean them with cotton buds, which are the safest, but in the absence of cotton buds, you can make use of a clean, soft cloth, but first, you have to moisten it with warm water and cider vinegar in equal portion.
 Cotton swabs are not recommended as they can cause harm to the inner ear.
+Head over to our review of the best cat ear cleaners for more alternatives.

 The cat’s eyes often emit some form of discharge, and you need to get rid of this.
 The best advice is to dampen a soft cloth and use it to wipe the discharge away.
 However, you should make use of a separate part of the cloth for each eye in order to prevent the spread of any infection that might be lurking around.